tiny-blocks/docker-container/README.md

 ### Setting volumes mappings

 Maps a volume from the host to the container.
-The `withVolumeMapping` method allows you to link a directory from the host to the container, which is useful for persistent data storage or sharing data between containers.
+The `withVolumeMapping` method allows you to link a directory from the host to the container.

 ```php
 $container->withVolumeMapping(pathOnHost: '/path/on/host', pathOnContainer: '/path/in/container');